Table of Contents

 Hours spent reading a programming guide or a blog about coding is time not spent writing code for a client.

-Professional chefs will need to spend time in markets, buying produce and ordering new kitchen tools.
-Personal trainers will need to maintain their own fitness to set an example to their clients.
+Professional chefs will need to spend time in markets, buying produce, and ordering new kitchen tools.
+Personal trainers will need to maintain their own fitness to set an example for their clients.
 Keynote speakers will need to research, write and practice their speeches — even though they’re only paid for the hour they’ll spend on the stage.

 All self-employed people and all freelancers will need to spend time closing leads.
 They’ll have to break off the paid work that they’re doing to prepare a pitch.

 The entrepreneur, startup, new founder, or the self-employed individual still have to estimate quotes, and persuade leads that they’re the best person to complete the job.

 Figuring out how much that time cost isn’t complicated.
 Generally, you’re never going to earn more in an hour than the rate you charge for your professional services.